AhmedAli

 What do students learn?

-At Palmer Secondary, students in English First Peoples learn about Indigenous cultures, histories, and worldviews through authentic First Peoples Principles of Learning, focusing on identity, reconciliation, and critical thinking about diverse Indigenous voices and experiences in Canada and globally, while developing their own communication skills.
-This means that the students learn about how the first peoples of this land communicated, acted, and also what they did.
-In conclusion, learning about the first peoples ways of living helps us navigate through our world more originally.
+At Palmer Secondary, the English First Peoples class opens the door to the vision of the Indigenous worlds through the authentic First Peoples Principles of Learning, mainly the ones which are... identity, reconciliation, and critical thinking and through the voicing and education of diverse Indigenous peoples in Canada and elsewhere, while students develop their own communication skills.
+This means that the students learn about the first peoples of this land in terms of communication, action, and even what they did.
+Therefore, learning about the first peoples' ways of living leads to practicing a more original approach to the world.

 My comment

-I dont really have a comment for English first peoples class because I have never taken it before.
-When I do take it though, I might say that this subject is very important for us to learn because we are not the first peoples of this land and we have to recognize that before we go any further with our lives.
-I think that this land should be given back to the indigenous people of this country.
-In conclusion, I think this subject is a good way to remind all students about who owned this land first.
+I’ve got no opinion about the English first peoples class as I’ve never attended it.
+Still, when I finally get to it, probably I will assert that the subject is of great importance to us because we are not the first peoples of this land and we have to acknowledge that before we can move on further with our lives.
+To my mind, this land should be returned to the native people of this nation.
+To sum up, I consider this subject as a good reminder for all students about who the first owners of this land were.